Googled yourself lately?

 The age we are living in is becoming increasingly digital.
 A solid online persona is no longer something nice to have but is a need to have.
 According to Personal Branding Expert Carlii Lyon, “We live in this dimension, but we also exist online.
 We need to do what we can to ensure our online self resonates and is working for us.
 Because when we sleep, he or she is working for us.”[iv]

 If the thought of Googling yourself now is creating an increasing level of anxiety – take a deep breath and relax!
 However, I do hope that I have convinced you to take an in-depth look at what your online image says about you.
-To make managing your personal brand simple and painless, I have compiled a list of tips and resources to help you get started:
+To make managing your personal brand painless and straightforward, I have compiled a list of tips and resources to help you get started:

-- Set up a Google Alert using your name and the name of your business.
-You will be emailed each time it appears in an article, blog, or website.
+- Set up a Google Alert using your name and your business name.
+Each time it appears in an article, blog, or website, you will be emailed.

 - Claim your name in all of the social media networks – even if you do not want or intend to have a public profile.
 You want to own the page before someone else claims your name.
-Go beyond Facebook and Twitter – SnapChat, TikTok, Caffeine – search for it.
+Search for it beyond Facebook and Twitter – Snapchat, TikTok, Caffeine.
 Even if your profile is private and you never post a single thing, this is a preemptive strike.

 - Make sure your active profiles are complete; add interesting and noteworthy information such as volunteer activity, links to your work, and connect with individuals and organizations that represent you.